 - PANINI SANDWICHES – My kids are much more likely to eat a sandwich when it’s all glued together with melted cheese.
 The panini press is how we make grilled cheese, faster and easier to clean.
 So start with a grilled cheese and add extras if you want: avocado, deli meat, leftover bacon (leftover cooked bacon can also be frozen and makes a great panini ingredient to pull out a little at a time), tomato slices, just add cheese!

 - PEANUT BUTTER BANANA SANDWICH – or PB&J, they are classics for a reason.

 - VEGGIE BAGEL – My kids love these, hummus and avocado with cheese are a must, but sometimes you can sneak in some spinach, cucumber or tomato.
 (Mom loves these too)

-BONUS – MAC & CHEESE – This does not need to be fancy OR from a box!
-Recipe here, but basically just boil up some pasta and shred some cheese on it with a scoop of plain yogurt mixed in.
+BONUS – QUICK MAC & CHEESE – This does not need to be fancy OR from a box!
+Recipe Here, just simply boil up some pasta and mix in a handful of shredded cheese and a scoop of plain yogurt.
 You can also add the leftover spaghetti sauce from #2.